whatmakeart/whatmakeart.github.io/content/digital-fabrication/laser-cutting/laser-cut-joints.md

 ## Further Reading

 - [Fusion 360 Finger Joint Add-in](https://github.com/FlorianPommerening/FingerJoints) is an add-in for Fusion 360 that creates finger joints on a model in Fusion 360 written by Florian Pommerening.
-- [Flaticulation: Laser Cutting Joints with Articulated Angles](https://www.chiaofang.tw/research/flaticulation/Flaticulation.pdf) [^flaticulation] is a research paper by Chiao Fang, Vivian Hsinyueh Chan, and Lung-Pan Cheng that demonstrates how to make laser cut joints that snap into specific angles other than the typical 90 degree joint for laser cut assemblies.
+- [Flaticulation: Laser Cutting Joints with Articulated Angles](https://www.chiaofang.tw/research/flaticulation/Flaticulation.pdf) is a research paper by Chiao Fang, Vivian Hsinyueh Chan, and Lung-Pan Cheng that demonstrates how to make laser cut joints that snap into specific angles other than the typical 90 degree joint for laser cut assemblies. [^flaticulation]
+- [Laser Cut Like a Boss: Compliant Joints](https://lasercutlikeaboss.weebly.com/uploads/2/7/8/8/27883957/advancedjoinery_master_web.pdf) is a undergraduate research paper by Mary Morse, Ingrid Hagen-Keith, and Annie Zeng documenting their design and prototyping process to create a variety of compliant joints including snap fit joints and an interesting rotation snap fit joint. [^like-a-boss]

 ## References